Frequently Asked QUESTIONS

 Dieting isn't just juice cleanses, laxative teas and diet pills.
 We're also talking about cutting out food groups (where there is no medical reason for doing so, like in the case of an allergy or intolerance.), counting calories, macros (fat, protein, carbs), points, syns etc. and restricting them.

-The main issue with dieting is that you're cue to eat or stop comes from an external source - a calorie counter for example - rather than your body's own innate hunger and fullness cues.
+One of the issues I have with calorie counting is that your cue to eat or stop comes from an external source - a calorie counter for example - rather than your body's own innate hunger and fullness cues.